Shweta2024/JavaScript-Projects/README.md

 # JavaScript-Projects

-- This Repository contains the JavaScript Projects that one should building while learning JavaScript.
+- This Repository contains the JavaScript Projects that one should build while learning JavaScript.
 - You can contribute to this repository either by fixing the existing issues or new issue on your own.
 New JavaScript projects are also welcomed.
 - Join our [Discord Channel](http://discord.openinapp.co/discord-1-10390)